 Gynecomastia; Breast enlargement in a male

 Some newborns may have breast development along with a milky discharge (galactorrhea).
-This condition usually lasts for a couple of weeks.
+This condition usually lasts for a couple of weeks to months.
 In rare cases, it may last until the child is 1 year old.